The Real Reason You're Emotionally Burned Out (And Why Rest Isn’t Fixing It)

 If stillness makes you uneasy, if urgency feels safer than rest, or if you’re always bracing for the next crisis - this blog unpacks how trauma can create an addiction to stress and chaos, and how to begin healing.
 You’re not “too much” - you’re just in survival mode.

-Understanding Hypervigilance and Anxiety in Relationships: When You’re Always Waiting for Something to Go Wrong
+Understanding Hypervigilance and Anxiety in Relationships: Why You Keep Waiting for Something to Go Wrong

 If you’re always monitoring people’s moods, bracing for rejection, or needing constant reassurance - it’s not “just anxiety.”
 It may be hypervigilance rooted in relational trauma.